FDio/csit/docs/report/introduction/test_environment_intro.rst

 To identify performance changes due to VPP code development from v20.01.0 to v20.05.0, both have been tested in CSIT environment ver.
 4 and compared against each other.
 All substantial progressions and regressions have been marked up with RCA analysis.
-:ref:`vpp_throughput_comparisons` and :ref:`vpp_known_issues`.
+See :ref:`vpp_throughput_comparisons` and :ref:`vpp_known_issues`.

 CSIT environment ver.
 4 has been evaluated against the ver.
 2 by